 Editor’s Note: This product has been removed from our side-by-side comparison because it has been discontinued.
 You can still read our original review below, but Top Ten Reviews is no longer updating this product’s information.

 Portable GPS units have the limited ability to only direct you where to go.
 In-dash navigation systems, like the Kenwood DNX7160, connect to your car to give you a completely interactive experience.
 This Kenwood GPS features everything you would expect from a navigation system, along with everything you could want in a car stereo.
-It is because of the easy-to-use GPS interface and the large number of extra features that we are happy to give the Kenwood DNX7160 the Top Ten Reviews Gold Award.

 This in-dash navigation system easily switches between navigation and multimedia.
 You can even do a split-screen so you can have both your map and your music controls viewable at the same time.
 The large buttons on the touchscreen interface allow you to keep your eyes on the road instead of at the controls.
 This handy GPS will get you to where you need to go, and entertain you along the way.